Prince William reveals mental health pressures

 Video

-The Duke of Cambridge has said he felt "pain like no other pain" after losing his mother, Princess Diana.
+The Duke of Cambridge says he felt "pain like no other pain" after the loss of his mother, Princess Diana.

-Speaking on a BBC TV documentary about mental health, he said the "British stiff upper lip thing" had its place, but people also needed "to relax a little bit and be able to talk about our emotions".

 -